 Mortgage not more than certified indebtedness.
-If your mortgage loan amount is equal to (or smaller than) the certified indebtedness amount shown on your MCC, enter on line 1 of Form 8396 all the interest you paid on your mortgage during the year.
+If your mortgage loan amount is equal to (or smaller than) the certified indebtedness amount shown on your MCC, enter on Form 8396, line 1, all the interest you paid on your mortgage during the year.

 Mortgage more than certified indebtedness.

 If your mortgage loan amount is larger than the certified indebtedness amount shown on your MCC, you can figure the credit on only part of the interest you paid.
 To find the amount to enter on line 1, multiply the total interest you paid during the year on your mortgage by the following fraction.

-Certified indebtedness amount on your MCC Original amount of your mortgage
+Certified indebtedness amount on your MCC

+Original amount of your mortgage

 Example.
 Emily bought a home this year.
 Her mortgage loan is \$125,000.
 The certified indebtedness amount on her MCC is \$100,000.
 She paid \$7,500 interest this year.
-Emily figures the interest to enter on line 1 of Form 8396 as follows:
+Emily figures the interest to enter on Form 8396, line 1, as follows: